hivesolutions/netius/readme.md

 )
 ```

+## Running

+In order to run the default servers of the netius infra-structure the out-of-box installation
+is sufficient and many services are available for instance:

+* WSGIServer - `python -m netius.servers.wsgi`
+* HelloServer - `python -m netius.extra.hello`

 ## Compatability

 Currently netius is compatible with pypy and a typical environment will benefit from a 1.5x to 2.5x